-Notwithstanding the existence of this rebate, education allowances paid by an employer to meet the annual fees imposed by a school or college for the purpose of educating a student child of an employee (but not including tertiary education) are tax free.
-In other words, the rebate only applies where a taxpayer does not receive assistance from his or her employer.
+Education allowances paid by an employer to meet the annual fees imposed by a school or college for the purpose of educating a student child of an employee (but not including tertiary education) are tax free.

 Private expenditure

 Expenditure, incurred by an individual, of a private nature such as dental or medical costs are neither deductible nor subject to rebate or credit.